ni/monodrive-documentation/docs/scenario_editor/trigger_boxes.md

   - **Next Turn Right:** Triggers the vehicle to take the rightmost lane at the next intersection or lane branch.

-  - **Next Turn Center:** Triggers the vehicle to take the center most lane at the next intersection or lane branch.
+  - **Next Turn Center:** Triggers the vehicle to take the center lane at the next intersection or lane branch.

   - **Number of Lanes to Change:** If a lane change is selected, the number of lanes the vehicle should try to change.